MauraSlavin/financeslaravel/README.md

 <h2>Future Functionality:</h2>
   <ul>
+    <li>** Handle Great Bay Limo</li>
+    <li>** Page to update values of things like WF, JH, House, Prudential, etc. all on one page (can update values for each account separately, now)</li>
     <li>From CSV file, load data into database<br>
-    - put matches between CSV & transactions table in a table to define the matches for each account (only done for DiscCC, and partially done for Checking - special processing needed for checking csv file)<br>
+    - put matches between CSV & transactions table in a table to define the matches for each account (only done for DiscCC, and partially done for Checking - special processing done for checking csv file)</li>
-    - look for duplicate entries (ask user to verify or skip)</li>
     <li>Append Spending transactions to Google Sheets<br> -- https://www.phind.com/search?cache=f8twduhlg5g1fo4ca2bkrs7c</li>
     <li>Use tables (datatables?) that can sort & filter transactions</li>
     <li>Handle trips accounting<br>
     - automate each part of the cost calculations</li>
-    <li>Handle Great Bay Limo</li>
-    <li>Page to update values of things like WF, JH, House, Prudential, etc. all on one page (can update values for each account separately, now)</li>
     <li>Spending?</li>
     <li>Loans?</li>
     <li>App for Marina's Miles??</li>